 That means grocery stores, gas stations, laundromats, assisted living facilities, hotels, pet supply stores, daycares, businesses that provide legal or accounting services among a list of others, are allowed to stay open.

-Restaurants are not being forced to close at this time and still continue offering curbside, take-out or delivery orders.
-However, the order will prevent people from gathering in those businesses.
+Restaurants are not being forced to close at this time and can still continue offering curbside, take-out or delivery orders.
+However, the order will prevent people from gathering inside those businesses.

 For a full list on what's open and what's allowed, click here.